 Fundamental rights and freedoms guaranteed by the Constitution are also valid for military personnel.
-Principle of equality that is one of the fundamental rights specified in the Constitution are also enshrined in the activities of TAF and all activities of TAF are carried out accordingly.
-Discrimination is an offense defined and punished in the Turkish Criminal Code (Law No:5237).
-Furthermore, all kinds of political activities were banned for TAF personnel by the Law No: 211 and any conduct against this prohibition has been defined as an offense under Turkish Military Criminal Code (Law No: 1632).
+Principle of equality that is one of the fundamental rights specified in the Constitution is also enshrined in the activities of TAF and all activities of TAF are carried out accordingly.
+Discrimination is an offense defined and punished in the Turkish Criminal Code (Law No. 5237).
+Furthermore, all kinds of political activities were banned for TAF personnel by the Law No. 211 and any conduct against this prohibition has been defined as an offense under Turkish Military Criminal Code (Law No. 1632).
 Those personnel who violate these rules are prosecuted.
+In addition to regulations mentioned, TAF Discipline Law No. 6413 includes regulatory provisions on these matters as well.